nedbat/coveragepy/doc/config.rst

 If you specify more than one list of paths, they will be considered in order.
 The first list that has a match will be used.

+Remapping will also be done during reporting, but only within the single data file being reported.
+Combining multiple files requires the ``combine`` command.

 The ``--debug=pathmap`` option can be used to log details of the re-mapping of paths.
 See :ref:`the --debug option <cmd_run_debug>`.